 Well, even with this knowledge, stupid ‘ol me decided it would be a good idea to explore the second story area anyway.
 I was the first one to walk up the stairs and set foot on the second floor.
 After about my 7th step, my foot sank in to floor up to my ankle and I fell to my knees.
 My friends all gasped and asked if I was okay.
 I said I was fine and pulled my foot out from the floor.
 I decided to try my luck and step on a different area of the second floor and after a couple more steps my ENTIRE right foot sank into the floor!

 I was lucky the whole damn floor didn’t give in at that moment.
 After about 10 seconds of being on the ground with my foot dangling out the 2nd floor, a friend helped me up and we got the F out of that place.
 I was extremely lucky to have walked out of that building alive honestly.
 All I had were some scratches and a bruise on my upper leg.
 That day I pushed my luck and nearly got killed.
 Learn from my mistake!

 What You Should Do When Exploring

 You’ve chosen a building you want to explore.
 You’ve done your research on the building and have planned your urbex trip.
 You know what things to look out for when exploring, and things to avoid.
 Now let me state some obvious things you SHOULD do when urban exploring to stay safe.

 - Carry the proper equipment with you.
+It’s important to bring with you some type of gear for exploring abandoned houses.
 A flashlight, extra batteries, first aid kit, fully charged cellphone, water, snack, plus whatever else you think might be useful to you to stay safe.
 Take it all in a backpack to keep your pockets free.

 - Stay out of drains.
 Exploring drains is a hell of a lot more dangerous than exploring buildings.
 Know the difference and unless you’re interested in exploring drains, stay the hell out of them.